Here are some key things to follow when you are living with IBS to make life a bit easier!

 Don't exceed 6 weeks on elimination

 When following the Low FODMAP Diet, it’s important not to stay on the elimination phase of the low FODMAP diet for longer than 4-6weeks.
-Make sure you being reintroducing as many foods as you can after 4-6 weeks.
+Make sure you begin reintroducing as many foods as you can after 4-6 weeks.
 Reintroduction is key to ensure you can have a balanced and varied diet.

 We hope these tips help you manage your IBS and you begin to lead a happier more symptom free life!